-The Boating Party is a series of interviews with writers, artists, photographers, filmmakers, musicians, sculptors, designers and the like.
+The Boating Party is a series of Q&As with writers, artists, photographers, filmmakers, musicians, sculptors, illustrators, designers and the like.

-And perhaps, most importantly; without the Arts, where’s the creativity that will solve the world’s problems?
+Perhaps, most importantly; without the Arts, where is the creativity that will solve the world’s problems going to come from?
 Including economic and scientific ones?

 To whom do you owe a debt of gratitude?